Clock ticking on Illinois Medicaid, pension reforms

 “The status quo would have led to Medicaid’s collapse, and I am pleased to see the General Assembly take strong action to put our Medicaid system and our state on the path to sound fiscal footing,” Quinn, a Democrat, said in a statement.

-The House on Friday passed another major component of the governor’s $2.7 billion Medicaid reform plan - a near doubling of the state tax on cigarettes to $1.98 a pack.
+He added that other parts of a $2.7 billion Medicaid reform package still need to be passed, including a measure to increase the state tax on cigarettes by $1 per pack.

-Quinn, who unveiled his Medicaid plan in April, has said the tax hike would raise $335.7 million a year, which would boost federal matching funds for Medicaid by a like amount.
+Quinn, who unveiled his Medicaid reforms in April, had said the tax hike would raise $335.7 million a year, which would boost federal matching funds for Medicaid by a like amount.

-The bill also tackles a problem increasingly being faced by nonprofit hospitals in the state - the level of charity care they must provide to qualify for property tax exemptions.
+As part of the cigarette tax hike, lawmakers may also tackle a problem increasingly faced by nonprofit hospitals in the state - the level of charity care they must provide to qualify for property tax exemptions, said Steve Brown, spokesman for House Speaker Michael Madigan, on Friday.

-Illinois has stripped some hospitals of their exemptions, forcing them to eventually make millions of dollars in local property tax payments.
+Illinois has stripped some hospitals of their exemptions, forcing them to eventually makes millions of dollars in local property tax payments.
 Credit rating agencies have warned hospital ratings could fall as a result.

-The bill, which heads to the Senate for a vote, establishes “clear standards” that nonprofit hospitals must meet to qualify for exemptions, according to the Illinois Hospital Association, which supports the measure.
-The bill also establishes an assessment on hospitals to raise $190 million in additional federal Medicaid funds, the group said.

 Quinn last month also proposed a plan to save $65 billion to $85 billion over 30 years through changes in the state’s severely unfunded public employee pension system.